Thessaloniki Food Tour – Best Local Food & Restaurants

 1. Bougatsa

-If you do nothing else in Thessaloniki, you must eat bougatsa for breakfast.
-This warm, flaky phyllo pastry filled with semolina custard cream is dusted generously with powdered sugar and cinnamon and served cut into squares at dedicated bougatsa shops that open before sunrise and close when they sell out.
-The pastry itself is paper-thin and shatteringly crispy, the filling creamy but not heavy, and the whole experience of eating it standing at a marble counter while the city wakes up around you is one of the great simple pleasures of Greek travel.
-You will also find savory versions filled with cheese or minced meat, which are equally worthy of your attention.
-The shop Bougatsa Giannis on Fragon Street has been doing this for decades and remains the benchmark by which all others are judged.
+If you do nothing else in Thessaloniki, eat bougatsa for breakfast.
+This warm, flaky phyllo pastry filled with semolina custard cream gets dusted generously with powdered sugar and cinnamon, then served cut into squares at dedicated bougatsa shops that open before sunrise and close when they sell out.
+The pastry is paper-thin and shatteringly crispy, the filling creamy but not heavy, and eating it standing at a marble counter while the city wakes up around you is one of the great simple pleasures of Greek travel.
+There are savory versions filled with cheese or minced meat too — equally worth trying.
+Bougatsa Giannis on Fragon Street has been doing this for decades and remains the benchmark by which everything else gets judged.

 2. Koulouri Thessalonikis

-While Athens also has its koulouri sellers, Thessalonians will tell you firmly and immediately that their version is superior, and they are right.
-Thessaloniki’s sesame-encrusted bread ring is larger, chewier, more generously coated in toasted sesame seeds, and carries a distinctive slight sweetness that sets it apart.
-Street vendors sell them from bicycle carts throughout the city all day long, and grabbing one on your morning walk along the waterfront promenade is as essential a Thessaloniki experience as visiting the White Tower.
-The koulouri tradition here traces back to both Byzantine bread-making and Ottoman street food culture, making every ring a delicious piece of living history.
+Athens has its koulouri sellers too, but Thessalonians will tell you firmly and immediately that their version is superior.
+They’re right.
+Thessaloniki’s sesame-encrusted bread ring is larger, chewier, more generously coated in toasted sesame seeds, and carries a slight sweetness that sets it clearly apart.
+Street vendors sell them from bicycle carts throughout the city all day long.
+Grabbing one on a morning walk along the waterfront promenade is as essential a Thessaloniki experience as visiting the White Tower.
+The koulouri tradition here traces back through both Byzantine bread-making and Ottoman street food culture, making every ring a small piece of living history.

 3. Souvlaki Thessaloniki Style

-Yes, souvlaki exists everywhere in Greece, but Thessaloniki does it differently and most locals believe it does it better.
-The city’s souvlaki tradition emphasizes the pork itself rather than the pita wrap, with skewers of extraordinarily marinated meat grilled over live charcoal until the edges achieve a perfect char while the interior remains juicy.
-The seasoning leans heavily on garlic and oregano, and the meat quality is taken seriously as a point of civic pride.
-Many traditional souvlaki spots in the city serve it simply on a wooden skewer with a wedge of lemon, no bread required, allowing the quality of the meat to speak entirely for itself.
-Head to the Ladadika neighborhood after midnight on a weekend and you will find exactly this experience in its most authentic and glorious form.
+Souvlaki exists everywhere in Greece.
+Thessaloniki does it differently, and most locals believe it does it better.
+The city’s souvlaki tradition puts the emphasis squarely on the pork itself rather than the pita wrap — skewers of well-marinated meat grilled over live charcoal until the edges achieve a proper char while the interior stays juicy.
+The seasoning leans heavily on garlic and oregano, and meat quality is taken seriously as a point of civic pride.
+Many traditional spots serve it simply on a wooden skewer with a wedge of lemon.
+No bread.
+No fuss.
+Just the meat.
+Head to the Ladadika neighborhood after midnight on a weekend and you’ll find exactly this experience in its most honest and glorious form.

 4. Pastourma and Soutzoukakia

-These two dishes represent the Anatolian refugee legacy most powerfully and most deliciously.
-Pastourma is cured, air-dried beef coated in a vivid red paste of fenugreek, garlic, and paprika that fills an entire room with its magnificent, aggressive aroma the moment it arrives at your table.
-Eaten on its own, with eggs, or tucked into a sandwich, it is bold, funky, and completely addictive.
-Soutzoukakia, equally important, are elongated minced beef meatballs seasoned with cumin and cinnamon, simmered in a rich tomato sauce until they become impossibly tender.
-Both dishes arrived in Thessaloniki in the pockets of Smyrniote refugees and have since become so embedded in the local food identity that younger generations have completely forgotten they were ever anything other than simply Thessalonian.
+These two dishes represent the Anatolian refugee legacy most powerfully — and most deliciously.
+Pastourma is cured, air-dried beef coated in a vivid red paste of fenugreek, garlic, and paprika that fills an entire room with its aggressive, magnificent aroma the moment it arrives at your table.
+Eaten alone, with eggs, or tucked into a sandwich, it’s bold, funky, and completely addictive.
+Soutzoukakia are elongated minced beef meatballs seasoned with cumin and cinnamon and simmered in a rich tomato sauce until they become impossibly tender.
+Both dishes arrived in Thessaloniki in the pockets of Smyrniote refugees and have since embedded themselves so deeply in local food identity that younger generations have completely forgotten they were ever anything other than simply Thessalonian.

 5. Fresh Seafood from the Thermaikos Gulf

-The Thermaikos Gulf laps directly against Thessaloniki’s doorstep, and the fishing boats that work those waters supply the city’s restaurants with extraordinarily fresh fish and shellfish.
-The mussels grown on farms in the gulf are particularly celebrated and appear in everything from simple steamed preparations with white wine and garlic to sophisticated risotto-style rice dishes.
-Sea bream and sea bass grilled whole over charcoal with nothing more than good olive oil and sea salt represent Greek cooking at its most honest and beautiful.
-The neighborhood of Nea Krini, a short taxi ride from the city center, is where locals go when they want serious, no-nonsense seafood at prices that will make you feel like you have discovered a secret.
-Order whatever the waiter tells you came in that morning.
+The Thermaikos Gulf sits directly at Thessaloniki’s doorstep, and the fishing boats working those waters supply the city’s restaurants with fish and shellfish that is genuinely, seriously fresh.
+The mussels farmed in the gulf are particularly celebrated — they appear in everything from simple steamed preparations with white wine and garlic to sophisticated risotto-style rice dishes.
+Sea bream and sea bass grilled whole over charcoal with good olive oil and sea salt represent Greek cooking at its most honest.
+The neighborhood of Nea Krini, a short taxi ride from the city center, is where locals go for serious, no-nonsense seafood at prices that feel almost unfair.
+Order whatever the waiter says came in that morning.
+Don’t argue.

 6. Trigona Panoramatos

-Save room for this extraordinary pastry, which locals from the suburb of Panorama have been making since the 1950s and which has since spread triumphantly across the city.
-Trigona are crispy, cone-shaped phyllo pastries filled to bursting with a light, airy Chantilly cream that is so fresh and so delicate it essentially dissolves on contact with your tongue.
-The contrast between the shatteringly crispy, slightly caramelized phyllo exterior and the cool, barely-sweet cream inside is one of those combinations that seems almost too simple to be so perfect.
-The bakery Trigona Elenidis in Panorama is the original and the best, and making the short uphill drive specifically to eat these pastries while looking out over the city below is an experience that will stick with you for years.
+Save room for this.
+Locals from the suburb of Panorama have been making trigona since the 1950s, and these crispy, cone-shaped phyllo pastries filled with light Chantilly cream have since spread triumphantly across the city.
+The cream is so fresh and so delicate it essentially dissolves the moment it hits your tongue.
+The contrast between the shatteringly crispy, slightly caramelized phyllo exterior and the cool, barely-sweet filling inside is one of those combinations that seems almost too simple to be so perfect.
+Trigona Elenidis in Panorama is the original and the best.
+Making the short uphill drive specifically to eat these pastries while looking out over the city below is the kind of experience that sticks with you for years.

 The 4 Best Neighborhoods for